 Furthermore, it’s possible that some people respond better to certain types of diets or training programs (Kikuchi and Nakazato, 2015; Parr et al., 2016; Jones et al., 2016; Bonafiglia et al., 2016).
 For example, you might be a high-responder to low volume high intensity training, but a low-responder to high volume low intensity training.
 This is something we need to account for when designing training programs, and it’s very easy to misinterpret study results as something that has to apply to everyone.

-Duration and long-term effects
+Study duration and long-term effects

 A limitation with many studies, in particular periodization studies, is their short duration (most training studies are 6-12 weeks long).
 Generally speaking, it takes 2 months to be able to tell whether a study leads to detectable and statistically significant hypertrophy gains.
 Sadly, most studies in this field are very short.
 It’s common in the periodization literature to say no difference was found between programs, but those differences might show themselves if the program was longer.
 So just because a study didn’t find significant gains, doesn’t mean that wouldn’t happen in a longer study with more subjects.